 If accepted, you must confirm your decision to participate by paying a $200 deposit to the BYU online Financial Center.
 The deposit will be refunded to you at the end of Winter semester, but will be forfeited if you withdraw from the BYU Utah State Legislature Internship Program.

 At the beginning of Winter semester, all participants must register for and complete a two-credit course (POLI 397) that prepares them to work at the legislature.
 Students must be available all day, Monday-Friday, during the three weeks this course is taught.

 All participants in this program must register for six hours of upper-division political science internship credit, POLI 399R.
 Participants have the option of also registering for two three-credit seminars that will be taught second block Winter semester (see the FHSS Internship Office for additional information).

 How to Apply

-Winter 2021 deadline is extended until program filled.
+Winter 2020 deadline is November 4, 2019.
 We encourage early application to help insure that all materials are received by the deadline.
 However, no decisions about admission are made until after the deadline.
 For more information, contact the FHSS Internship Office, 801-422-2168.